Serena Williams: 2011–2013: Return to dominance, Career Golden Slam

 Williams won the singles gold medal at the 2012 Olympic Games.

-Williams made her first appearance on the WTA tour in almost a year in Eastbourne, where she lost in round two to Zvonareva.
+Williams made her first appearance on the WTA tour in almost a year in Eastbourne, where she lost in round two.
 In June, she attempted to defend her title at Wimbledon, but was eliminated in the round of 16, which dropped her ranking to No.169.
 Later in the summer, she won titles in both Stanford and Toronto.
 Williams played the Western & Southern Open, but withdrew due to injury.
 She reached the final at the US Open, where she faced Stosur.
 During the match, Williams became angry with umpire Eve Asderaki.
 She made gestures and unflattering comments towards her, including calling her "a hater".
 Williams eventually lost the match, and then declined to offer Asderaki the customary handshake.
-A writer for ESPN suggested that Williams did not violate the terms of her probation (on which she was placed following her 2009 outburst), since she did not use profanity when addressing the umpire.
+(Note: Attributed to multiple references:) A writer for ESPN suggested that Williams did not violate the terms of her probation (on which she was placed following her 2009 outburst), since she did not use profanity when addressing the umpire.
 In the end, Williams was fined $2,000, but was not barred from competing.
 The US Open was Williams's final event of 2011, and she ended the year ranked No.12, with two titles and a 22–3 record for the season.
 She only played in six tournaments during the season.

 Williams started the 2012 season at the Brisbane International.
 During her match against Bojana Jovanovski, she injured her left ankle, and was forced to withdraw from the tournament.
 Next she participated in the Australian Open, where she was upset by Ekaterina Makarova in the fourth round.
 After a month layoff, Williams returned to competition in Miami, losing in the quarterfinals.
-She then won consecutive titles in Charleston and Madrid, but withdrew from her semifinal match in Rome due to a lower back injury.
+She then won consecutive titles in Charleston and Madrid, but withdrew from her semifinal match in Rome due to a back injury.
 At the French Open, Williams suffered her first ever loss in the opening round of a Grand Slam.
-She notched up a 33–1 record for the second half of the season, winning five titles in the process.
+However, she notched up a 33–1 record for the second half of the season, winning five titles in the process.
 She captured her fifth Wimbledon singles title (her 14th Grand Slam victory), and became the first female player to serve 24 aces in a match.
 She also set a record for the most aces in a tournament by any player—male or female—with a total of 102.
-Williams and her sister also captured their fifth trophy in Wimbledon doubles.
+(Note: Attributed to multiple references:) Williams and her sister also captured their fifth trophy in Wimbledon doubles.